yazi-rs/yazi-rs.github.io/docs/configuration/keymap.md

   - `--no-cwd-file`: Don't write the current directory to the `cwd-file`.

-- close: Close the current tab; if it is the last tab, then exit the process.
+- close: Close the current tab; if it's the last tab, exit the process instead.

 ### Navigation